gtonkinhill/rhierbaps/cran-comments.md

 ## Test environments
 * local OS X install, R 3.6.1
-* ubuntu 14.04 (on travis-ci), R 3.5.0
+* ubuntu 16.04 (on travis-ci), R 3.6.1
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.